- About Us

 Identifying the right person for the job requires that you identify the exact skills (both soft and hard skills) that would be ideal.
 At the UT Center for Industrial Services, we have many resources that can help you fine tune job descriptions, categorize the talents and skill sets that will optimize performance and build the profile of the successful candidate.

+We also offer a full selection of training for frontline staff from how to communicate in the workplace, workplace diversity and better time management skills and more.
 Soft skills training for your staff can be customized to address your unique business needs.
 Using a proven curriculum, we can help your team improve communications, address conflict resolution, and learn to utilize problem solving techniques.
-Team members can also learn how to overcome procrastination and how to better manage their time.
-Let us help you identify the exact skills your team needs and develop a plan to help them obtain and enhance those skills.
+Team members can also learn how to overcome procrastination and better time management.

 Great teams need great leaders; whether it’s as new shift leaders, up and coming frontline supervisors or those high performing team members that will be your future midlevel managers.
 Through CIS, you can invest in your leaders with targeted training such as

 Sending your future leaders to great training is an excellent way to start.
 But, what happens when they get back to the plant?
-In plant coaching can help ensure that your company realizes the ROI from training investments.
-We help identify and assist these coaches as they mentor and help these future leaders learn from day to day experiences.
-With structure and a regular tempo of interaction, these in-plant coaches ensure that your training dollars show a return on investment for into the future.
-Your newly trained leaders benefit from the experience of the coaches as they grow in their abilities and the coaches grow as they share their experiences and use their leadership skills to help others.
-The methods we share are rooted in the concept of mentoring and help to build strong, reliable teams.
+In-plant coaching can help ensure that your company realizes the ROI from training investments.
+Using tools like Training Within Industry and Toyota Kata, you can build a culture of learning within your organization that promotes coaching and mentoring throughout the ranks.
+With structure and a regular tempo of interaction, these in-plant coaches ensure that your training dollars show a return on investment far into the future.

-UT CIS draws on a robust network of resources to assist manufacturers and other employers as they grow and expand their workforce.
+The UT Center for Industrial Services draws on a robust network of resources to assist manufacturers and other employers as they grow and expand their workforce.
 Let us put the strength of our network to work for you.

 We are a member of multiple associations and national networks giving us access to a world of information and resources.